carpentries-lab/metagenomics-analysis/_episodes/11-webserver.md

 The lesson template comes with several utilities to simplify lesson development and maintenance.

 ## Checking
+ MG Rast is a plataform
+ Upload data and metadata.

 - [History of metagenomics](http://merenlab.org/2020/07/27/history-of-metagenomics/)
 - [The power of metagenomic read recruitment](https://youtu.be/MqD4aN1p1qA)
 - [Genome-resolved metagenomics: key concepts in reconstructing genomes from metagenomes](https://youtu.be/RjNdHGK4ruo)